jgabunilas/ski_resorts/README.md

 <p style="text-align: center;">There is no spoon.</p>

 ## Part 1: Resort Finder Map
 The first tab of the application presents the user with an interactive global map with which they can locate ski resorts that match their preferences selected from a set of options.
+The title at the top of the page is dynamic and changes to reflect maximum lift ticket price selected by the user.

 <p align="center">
   <img src="image-3.png" />